University of Freiburg: Rankings

+The University of Freiburg is recognized in several university ranking systems.
+In the QS World University Rankings 2024, it holds the 192nd position globally and the 9th position nationally.
+The Times Higher Education World University Rankings 2024 placed it 128th in the world and 11th in Germany.
+The Academic Ranking of World Universities (ARWU) 2023 ranks it between 101st and 150th globally, and 5th nationally.

 In university rankings published in 2007 and 2008 by German magazines and periodicals (Der Spiegel, Die Zeit, Focus, etc.) the University of Freiburg has established itself as one of Germany's top universities.
 The faculties for law, medicine, economics, history, English studies, German studies, biology, dentistry, and pharmacology achieve especially high scores.
 In regards to the natural sciences, the University of Freiburg ranked sixth in Europe and second in Germany in a ranking from 2003 of the European Commission of the universities according to their overall impact on scientific research.
 The Centre for Higher Education Development, a German higher education think tank, periodically publishes comprehensive rankings of European Master's and PhD programs.
 In 2016, Freiburg garnered five spots in the top Excellence Group among seven subject fields examined.
 In a recent survey by the Nature Publishing Group, the Nature Publishing Index – 2012 Global Top 100, the University of Freiburg was the highest-ranked German university and ranked 66th worldwide and 18th in Europe.
 A recent study, "Benchmarking China and Germany: An Analysis of Patent Portfolios of Universities and Research Organizations", was published in May 2013 and sought to evaluate leading universities and research institutions in Germany and China in regards to their patent applications.
 The study placed the University of Freiburg as the third-most innovative university in Germany in terms of total patent applications.